Keto Keema Curry

 Why This Recipe Works for Blood Sugar Control?

-This keto keema curry boasts a mere 6g net carbs per serving.
-This is calculated by subtracting the 3g of fiber from the total 9g of carbohydrates.
-The majority of carbs come from the diced tomatoes (about 4g) and onions (about 3g), with minimal amounts from the spices.
+This keto keema curry contains 12.3g net carbs per serving, calculated by subtracting the 4.5g dietary fiber from the total 16.8g carbohydrates.
+The primary sources of net carbs are the diced tomatoes and onions, with smaller contributions from the coconut milk and spices.

 This recipe follows guidelines from these authoritative sources: